 The true meaning of financial independence is different for everyone.
 For some people, financial independence is the ability to buy a house, or to support oneself in retirement.
 For others, it’s the ability to transfer wealth to children or grandchildren.
 In its broadest sense, financial independence means accruing sufficient assets to support the lifestyle you envision for you and your loved ones, both now and in the future.

 Whatever financial independence means to you, it’s worth taking the time to evaluate your success on a regular basis, and to formulate next steps towards financial freedom.
 SageVest Wealth Management offers 8 tips to help you achieve financial independence and success.Read More

-SageVest Wealth Management’s quarterly commentary is now available, reviewing the first quarter of 2018.
+SageVest Wealth Management’s most recent quarterly investment commentary is now available, reviewing the second quarter of 2018.
 Highlights include:

 – The economy and the job market remain strong, offering a hopeful outlook, particularly when combined with tax reform.

 – Global trade tensions are the primary weight on the markets, leaving investors and businesses wary due to extreme unknowns.Read More

 There’s a lot to at stake when you’re interviewing a financial advisor to guide your wealth decisions and help you achieve financial security.
 You want someone who possesses the knowledge, experience and qualifications you need, at a price that’s reasonable, and with a dialogue that’s meaningful to you.
 SageVest Wealth Management offers 20 important questions to ask a financial advisor across four key categories, to help you make the best choice.Read More

 Summer is approaching.
 That means warmer weather and, for parents of school-age kids, summer expenses.